iAmKankan/AI-ML_R-and-D/Text_Augmentation/README.md

    * Random deletion.
 * On five text classification tasks, we show that EDA improves performance for both convolutional and recurrent neural networks.
 EDA demonstrates particularly strong results for smaller datasets; on average, across five datasets, training with EDA while using only 50% of the available training set achieved the same accuracy as normal training with all available data.
 We also performed extensive ablation stud
 ### [NLPAug](https://github.com/makcedward/nlpaug)
+* NLPAug helps you with augmenting NLP for your machine learning projects.
+Let’s see how we can use this library to perform data augmentation.
+* NLPAug offers three types of augmentation:
+   * Character level augmentation
+   * Word level augmentation
+   * Sentence level augmentation
+In each of these levels, NLPAug provides all the methods discussed in the "Easy Data Augmentation" such as:
+  * random deletion,
+  * random insertion,
+  * shuffling,
+  * synonym replacement, etc.
+From my experience, the most commonly used and effective technique is synonym replacement via word embeddings.
 ### [Vision Albumentation to NLP Albumentation](https://github.com/albumentations-team/albumentations)

 ## References